Unvaccinated students won't face any different rules within class setting, Ontario confirms

 Lecce and Moore also announced an additional $25 million in funding, which they say will go towards improving air quality within schools when students return to class.

-Instructional spaces without mechanical ventilation will be given HEPA filter units, including in kindergarten classes were masks are not mandatory.
+Instructional spaces without mechanical ventilation will be given HEPA filter units, including in kindergarten classes where masks are not mandatory.

 Lecce also announced on Wednesday an additional update to the back-to-school guidance, saying that high-contact sports will now be allowed indoors.